Lobet den Herrn, alle Heiden, BWV 230: 19th century editions

 It was first published in 1821.
 The publisher claimed to have had access to an autograph score.

 In 1892 it was published with other motets in volume 39 of the Bach-Gesellschaft-Ausgabe, the first edition of the composer's complete works.
 The editor was Franz Wüllner.

 20th century editions

 It was included in the New Bach Edition in 1965.

 21st century editions

 It was published by Carus-Verlag as one of seven motets edited by Uwe Wolf.
 The editor acknowledges some doubt about the authenticity of the work, explaining that "in contrast to the 'classical' number of six works we have published seven compositions in this volume of motets: five undoubtedly authentic works by Johann Sebastian Bach and two whose authenticity is less certain".

 Discography

 Lobet den Herrn has often been recorded with other motets by Bach.
-These recorded sets of motets are partially listed at Motets by Johann Sebastian Bach, discography.
+These recorded sets of motets are partially listed at Discography of motets by Johann Sebastian Bach.